CodepediaOrg/podcastpedia/README.md

 4. Setup MySQL configuration file
   1. For Windows place the configuration file where the MySQL server is installed - the [my.ini](_prepare_database_for_development/my.ini) file from above is an example used on a Windows 7 machine
   2. For linux you need to use .cnf files.
 You can see in this blog post -[Optimizing MySQL server settings](http://www.codingpedia.org/ama/optimizing-mysql-server-settings/) - how the MySQL database is configured in production for [Podcastpedia.org](http://www.podcastpedia.org)

 **Note**

 1. You will be using the admin usert setup at installation, to prepare the development database
-2. MySql is installed by default on port 3306, and this is used throughout the Maven plugin configurations files
+2. MySql is installed by default on port 3306; should you use another port number please adjust that throughout the Maven plugin configuration files

 #### Prepare development database with the sql-maven-plugin
-Change the username/password for your **root** user, configured at installation in the prepare-db maven profile:
+Change the username/password in the [pom.xml](sql/pom.xml) corresponding to your **root** user, configured at installation time:
 ```
 <configuration>
   <driver>com.mysql.jdbc.Driver</driver>